Specific indoor air quality problems

 Dust, Mold & Biological Contaminants

-Dust, mold, and other biological contaminants are present in most homes and, in many cases, are not at present a health hazard.
-However, depending on the types of dust or mold and the health status of the individuals in the home, these items can cause significant health concerns.
+Dust, mold, and other biological contaminants are present in most homes and, in many cases, are not considered a health hazard.
+However, depending on the types of dust or mold, the levels of contamination, and health status of the individuals in the home, these items can cause significant health concerns.
 Asthma and allergy sufferers may experience allergic symptoms or asthma attacks when exposed to animal dander, specific mold spores, or many other pollutants.
 Even persons without pre-existing medical conditions may experience eyes, nose or throat irritation when exposed to high levels of dust, mold, or other contaminants.
 To reduce the potential for adverse health effects from exposure to these items:

 - Identify and correct any moisture problems in your home.
+Excessive moisture promotes mold growth.
 For a directory of contractors who can help you address moisture, air quality, mold, and energy issues in your home, see these PDFs.

 - If possible, identify and correct sources of odor or dust before investing in air cleaning machines.